10 Days in Argentina: 7 Sample Itineraries

 See the End of the World in Ushuaia on this 10 days in Patagonia itinerary

-On your second full day in Ushuaia, put your hiking boots back on and leave early to hike Laguna Esmeralda.
+On your second full day in Ushuaia, put your hiking boots back on and leave early to hike Laguna Esmeralda, the city’s most popular trail.
+If you want a hike with less crowds, hike Laguna Turquesa instead.

 It’s a moderate trek and around 4-5 hours total (or more if you want to spend more time relaxing at the laguna like I did).

-Spend your afternoon on this Beagle Channel Excursion (no hiking required, finally!).
+Then spend your afternoon on this Beagle Channel Excursion.
 You’ll see the famous red and white lighthouse and sea lions.

-The afternoon boat leaves at 3, allowing plenty of time for your morning hike.
+The afternoon boat leaves at around 3, allowing plenty of time for your morning hike.

 On your fourth and final day in Ushuaia and Patagonia, say goodbye with a breakfast at Ramos Generales El Almacén (yes, go there again!).